The role of the protein ABCC5 in diabetic macular oedema

 What is the problem?

 Diabetic retinopathy (DR) is a complication of diabetes mellitus in which high blood glucose damages the retina.
-A major cause of vision loss in DR is diabetic macular oedema (DMO) in which blood vessels in the eye become leaky and cause swelling in the macula, the part of the retina responsible for central vision.
+A major cause of vision loss in DR is DMO in which blood vessels in the eye become leaky and cause swelling in the macula, the part of the retina responsible for central vision.
 What causes DMO is not well understood, but oxidative stress is a very important factor.

-It’ll then look at how ABCC5 in the retina transports three substances: glutathione (an antioxidant), cGMP (a small molecule which helps prevent blood vessels leaking) and iron (a potentially damaging free radical).
+This research confirmed that ABCC5 is found in different levels in diabetic and non-diabetic people.
+It looked at how ABCC5 in the retina transports three substances: glutathione (an antioxidant), cGMP (a small molecule which helps prevent blood vessels leaking) and iron (a potentially damaging free radical).
+The team developed new standardised means of detecting these.

 See our other projects